6 reasons you should consider opening a business bank account

 Business bank accounts do more than make it easier to manage your business.
 Presented by Chase for Business.

 When starting out, many business owners use their personal bank accounts to accept and spend money for their business.
 While it may, at first, seem more convenient to stick to your banking status quo, mixing these two accounts could cause some headaches in the long run.
 Opening a business account comes with a number of benefits.
-It can keep you legally compliant, provide some financial security and help you appear more professional to customers and vendors.
+It can help you lay the groundwork for long-term financial wellbeing — keeping you legally compliant and helping you appear more professional to customers and vendors.
 Plus, having one account for the sole purpose of collecting from customers and paying your vendors makes it easier to log transactions and manage your business.
 Consider these additional reasons to have a dedicated bank account for your business.

 It allows you to accept credit card payments